jcardoz/TypeScript-Training/README.md

 3. For actual projects, this will be included in your build system or build tool - so that you will have browser ready JavaScript for your project

 ###	Setting up your IDE for typescript use
-- VS Code has in-built support for building and intellisense for TS
+- **VS Code**: has in-built support for building and intellisense for TS
-- Sublime Text: Install the TypeScript Package from Package Control [Sublime Text TypeScript Package](https://github.com/Microsoft/TypeScript-Sublime-Plugin)
+- **Sublime Text**: Install the TypeScript Package from Package Control [Sublime Text TypeScript Package](https://github.com/Microsoft/TypeScript-Sublime-Plugin)
-- Atom: Install the TypeScript package for Atom from apm: [Atom package for TypeScript](https://atom.io/packages/atom-typescript)
+- **Atom**: Install the TypeScript package for Atom from apm: [Atom package for TypeScript](https://atom.io/packages/atom-typescript)